Skip to content

 To become a game warden in Washington, applicants must meet the Washington Department of Fish and Wildlife baseline standards:

-Washington is the third-highest-paying state for game wardens at $82,320 mean annual wage.
-Washington wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Washington wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Washington Department of Fish and Wildlife, Enforcement Program.
+The demands of Puget Sound marine and Cascade-range enforcement at the nation's third-highest pay ($82,320) shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — high school diploma + bachelor's preferred — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Washington Department of Fish and Wildlife, Enforcement Program for the official, current requirements before applying.